Leica CL versus Leica X Typ 113

-The physical size and weight of the Leica CL and the Leica X Typ 113 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Leica CL and the Leica X Typ 113 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is somewhat smaller (5 percent) than the Leica CL.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is considerably smaller (95 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X Typ 113 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Typ 113 has a lens build in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.